 Doing some research ahead of time can help you avoid feeling pressured and put on the spot at the counter.
 Decide what size car you need and carefully review the company’s policies.

 Also, double-check your personal auto insurance plan and your credit card company’s insurance to ensure you’re not paying for duplicate coverage.
-Once you clearly understand your coverage and what the rental company offers, you’ll be able to make a well-informed, cost-effective decision.
+Once you clearly understand your coverage and what the rental company offers, you can make a well-informed, cost-effective decision.

 If you’re worried about rental car insurance costs, have a car insurance policy that covers you.
-Compare car insurance rates quickly to make sure you get the best coverage for the lowest cost.
+Compare car insurance rates quickly to ensure you get the best coverage for the lowest cost.